 Digital Worship and Communication Resources

 There are some ways you can continue to be in community, virtually.
 Along with ways to hold meetings, keep in touch, and host bible studies, some resources for livestreaming worship are listed below.
 Not everyone will need or be able to institute online worship.
-If you do not have the resources or feel comfortable providing an online worship alternative, that's okay, too.
-Further down the page, find some ways to worship individually and in groups that are already in place.

 - Letter from Canon Michael Barlowe, Executive Officer of General Convention about tracking online attendance